coverlet-coverage/coverlet/README.md

 dotnet test --collect:"XPlat Code Coverage"
 ```

-After the above command is run, a `coverage.cobertura.json` file containing the results will be published to the `TestResults` directory as an attachment.
+After the above command is run, a `coverage.cobertura.xml` file containing the results will be published to the `TestResults` directory as an attachment.
 A summary of the results will also be displayed in the terminal.

 See [documentation](Documentation/VSTestIntegration.md) for advanced usage.